Privacy

 3.3 We will collect and process the following data automatically from your visit to Our Website:

-(a) technical information, including the internet protocol (IP) address used to connect your computer to the Internet, your login information, browser type and version, time zone setting, browser plug-in types and versions, operating system and platform;
+• technical information, including the internet protocol (IP) address used to connect your computer to the Internet, your login information, browser type and version, time zone setting, browser plug-in types and versions, operating system and platform;

-(b) information about your visit, including the full uniform resource locator (URL), clickstream to, through and from Our Website (including date and time), products you viewed or searched for, page response times, download errors, length of visits to certain pages, page interaction information (such as scrolling, clicks, and mouse-overs), methods used to browse away from the page, and any phone number used to call Our customer service number and any other anonymised data or metrics that identify user behaviour and the habits of web visitors.
+• information about your visit, including the full uniform resource locator (URL), clickstream to, through and from Our Website (including date and time), products you viewed or searched for, page response times, download errors, length of visits to certain pages, page interaction information (such as scrolling, clicks, and mouse-overs), methods used to browse away from the page, and any phone number used to call Our customer service number, and any other anonymised data or metrics that identify user behaviour and the habits of web visitors.

-3.5 Some of the Personal Data we collect and process is necessary to enter into and perform Our contract with you or for us to meet our legal obligations.
+3.5 Some of the Personal Data We collect and process is necessary to enter into and perform Our contract with you or for Us to meet Our legal obligations.

 4. Cookies

-4.2 You may choose to accept or decline cookies by using the Cookie Settings tool (accessible via the Cookiebot Privacy Trigger icon in the bottom left-hand corner of the screen) or modifying your own browser’s settings.
+4.2 You may choose to accept or decline cookies by using the Cookie Settings tool (accessible via the Cookiebot Privacy Trigger icon in the bottom left-hand corner of the screen) or by modifying your own browser’s settings.

 5. Third party links

-5.1 The website may, from time to time, contain links to and from the websites of our partner networks, advertisers and affiliates.
-Please note that these websites and any services that may be accessible through them have their own privacy policies and that we do not accept any responsibility or liability for these policies or for any Personal Data that may be collected through these websites or services.
+5.1 The Website may, from time to time, contain links to and from the websites of our partner networks, advertisers and affiliates.
+Please note that these websites and any services that may be accessible through them have their own privacy policies and that We do not accept any responsibility or liability for these policies or for any Personal Data that may be collected through these websites or services.
 Please check these policies before you submit any Personal Data to these websites or use these services.

 6. How do We use the information?